 How to Experience Pchum Ben in Cambodia

 - If you sit down, fold your legs beneath you to ensure you don’t point your toes at others and especially not at the Buddha image.

 - If you’re presented with a tray or plate, you’ll be expected to make a donation, and even if you’re not, do look for a box so you can make a small donation.

-- Bear in mind that for the three days of the national holiday, government offices, banks, and all but the most touristy restaurants, cafes/bars and shops will be shut as staff are given leave to return to their hometown to spend time with their family.
+- Keep in mind that for the three days of the national holiday, government offices, banks, and all but the most touristy restaurants, cafes/bars and shops will probably be closed as staff are given leave to return to their hometown to spend time with their family.